Last Updated on May 14, 2020 by melissanreynolds

 Some of my links are affiliate links, I receive compensation at no extra cost to you if you purchase using these links.
 I never promote anything I don’t 100% support myself.

-Below are some the items I found indispensable for a mama with Fibromyalgia:
+Below are my favourite baby items I found indispensable for a mama with Fibromyalgia:

 Cot.
 With an easy to put up and down side, or an opening in the front.